Engage and Partner with UNESCO in the Caribbean SIDS

 Many countries require Official Development Assistance to encourage growth and trade.
 Yet, aid levels are falling and donor countries have not lived up to their pledge to ramp up development finance.

 Due to the COVID-19 pandemic, the global economy is projected to contract sharply, by 3 per cent, in 2020, experiencing its worst recession since the Great Depression.

 Strong international cooperation is needed now more than ever to ensure that countries have the means to recover from the pandemic, build back better and achieve the Sustainable Development Goals.

 UNESCO's mission and impact across 193 countries and Member States cannot be achieved without the crucial partnerships with both public and private sector partners: governments, UN agencies, international financial institutions and global programme partnerships as well as innovative financial mechanisms.
 UNESCO supports and empowers people across the globe with the core mission of building peace in the minds of men and women.
 As the major challenges, we are facing now become more and more complex, requiring comprehensive understanding from a different perspective, building stronger partnerships is key.

 UNESCO in the Caribbean: Our Strategy, Our Goals

-The UNESCO Cluster Office for the Caribbean has built close partnership with a wide range of stakeholders and partners, such as governmental authorities, private sector, civil society organizations, universities, and individual experts in the twenty Small Island Developing States (SIDS) in the English and Dutch-Speaking Caribbean.
+The UNESCO Office for the Caribbean has built close partnership with a wide range of stakeholders and partners, such as governmental authorities, private sector, civil society organizations, universities, and individual experts in the twenty Small Island Developing States (SIDS) in the English and Dutch-Speaking Caribbean.
 UNESCO has a comparative advantage as regional lead agency for Education and Culture, and a unique expertise in the Natural Sciences, Social and Human Sciences, and Communication and Information.